 Master’s Student Examines Effects of Slavery in History of the White House Through Fellowship

-Tianna Mobley (C’20), a first year master’s student in the Department of History’s Global, International & Comparative History program, is supplementing her research at Georgetown through a fellowship with the White House Historical Association.
-The double Hoya is working to enrich and amplify the project “Slavery in the President’s Neighborhood” that examines the past atrocities that are interwoven in our nation’s history.
+Tianna Mobley (C’20), a first-year master’s student in the Department of History’s Global, International & Comparative History program, is supplementing her research at Georgetown through a fellowship with the White House Historical Association.
+The double Hoya is working to enrich and amplify the project “Slavery in the President’s Neighborhood” which examines the past atrocities that are interwoven in our nation’s history.

 The Path Towards History

 As an undergraduate student, Mobley first became interested in the history of slavery in the United States after taking the course “Slavery in North America” with Adam Rothman, a professor in the history department.

 After concluding the course, she worked with Rothman on a research project transcribing historical documents for the GU272 project, which is part of the university’s working group on Slavery, Memory, and Reconciliation.
 She completed this before studying abroad in her junior year.

 “Studying abroad in Scotland solidified my passion for history of slavery,” says the alumna.
 “I received a Penner Family Experiences Grant during my junior year and completed an independent research project on the Trans-Atlantic activism of Frederick Douglass and Ida B. Wells-Barnett.”